SUMMER 1-WEEK VOYAGES FOR TEENS

 LETTIE G. HOWARD

 Built in 1893, the iconic Lettie G. Howard has gone from fishing schooner to sailing school vessel as one of the fleet of the famous South Street Seaport Museum in New York City.
-This summer, she will be sailing to Maine to give local teens the same experience that thousands of other students have had in her home waters.
+During the summer of 2017, she sailed to Maine and took more than a dozen Maine students sailing for one week voyages of discovery.

 WHEN AND IF

 Built in Wiscasset, Maine in 1939 for General George S. Patton, he had intended to sail her around the world once the war ended.
-Now she is bound north to Quebec to take part in the international tall ship gathering Rendezvous 2017, and Tall Ships Portland has arranged for two legs of the voyage to be available to Maine youth through the beautiful Canadian Maritimes.
-A valid passport will be required.
+This summer she sailed north to Quebec to take part in the international tall ship gathering Rendezvous 2017 and Tall Ships Portland sent students and our summer intern on two legs of the voyage through the beautiful Canadian Maritimes.

 U.S. BRIG NIAGARA